 Conveniently for tourists, the main wine producing districts are all located within 40km of Mendoza city center, so it’s easy to visit a handful of vineyards in a single afternoon.
-Hiring a car is a popular option, but those who haven’t can either visit the vineyards as part of a tour group (easily booked through most hotels), or by hiring a personal driver for the day for a fixed rate.
+Hiring a car is a popular option for those who have a designated driver, but it’s also easy to visit the vineyards as part of a tour group, or by hiring a personal wine expert for the day.

 The latter option is surprisingly inexpensive, and allows a great deal of freedom to roam.
 The drivers are used to escorting tourists around, and they’re locals, so their inside knowledge can be really valuable.
 The best strategy here is to mix it up — visit a couple of the big name wine producers, and also some smaller, boutique bodegas (wineries).